GWilliamMHarrison/SAND-e/README.md

 `uv run "..\segmentClassifyProject\app\main.py" -i" "..\segmentClassifyProject\input_for_testing\output_Classifier\segmented_grains" -o "..\segmentClassifyProject\input_for_testing\output_Classifier" -s "..\segmentClassifyProject\input_for_testing\model_segmenter" -c "..\segmentClassifyProject\input_for_testing\multiple_models" -a`

 # Models to use
-Use the "model_segementer" model for the segmentation, and the 4 models in the "multiple_models" folder for classification.
+Use the "model_segementer" model for the segmentation, and the 4 models in the "classifier_models" folder for classification.

 Afterwards, load the outputs into the provided R script.